Top 10 Things Disney Should Buy Next

 The Top Ten

-1 DC Comics DC Comics, Inc. is an American comic book publisher.
-It is the publishing unit of DC Entertainment, a subsidiary of Warner Bros.
-DC Comics is one of the largest and oldest American comic book companies.
+DC Comics is an American comic book publisher owned by Warner Bros.
+Discovery.
+It is one of the largest and oldest American comic book companies.
+DC is known for iconic characters such as Superman, Batman, and Wonder Woman.

 If Disney got the rights to DC (that means Batman, Superman, Wonder Woman, etc.), imagine all the crossovers with Marvel or even Star Wars we could get!
 Not to mention a new section in Disneyland/World all about superheroes!
 We could even have a Marvel vs. DC movie!